muratkeremozcan/next-app-mosh/notes.md

 a `sessionProvider` component from `next-auth`.
 Internally `SessionProvider` uses `react-context` to pass the session down the app tree.

-To be able to use the `SessionProvider` with server components, have to further wrap `SessionProvider` inside a separate client component.
+To be able to use the `SessionProvider` with server components, we have to further wrap `SessionProvider` inside a separate client component.
 Create a new file at `app/auth/Provider.tsx`: